tango-controls/tango-doc/source/tools-and-extensions/atkpanel/atkpanel.rst

 Error History
 =============

-The *View > Error history* menu option opens the list of recent Tango errors that occured with the device.
+The :guilabel:`View > Error history` menu option opens the list of recent Tango errors that occured with the device.

 .. figure:: atkpanel/error-history.png
    :alt: Error history